tjd1234/cmpt135spring2024/obsidian/135website2024/basic sorting.md

 The code is similar in length and complexity to the non-recursive version, and so in practice the non-recursive version is generally preferred.
 But this recursive version is still extremely efficient (*much* faster than any version of linear search).

-Binary search has a lot of little details that you must get right, and so it is important to test it carefully:
+Binary search has a lot of little details that are easier to get wrong, and so it is important to test it carefully:

 ```cpp
 void binary_search_test() {